-“Cheerfulness strengthens the heart makes us persevere in a good life.
+“Cheerfulness strengthens the heart and makes us persevere in a good life;

-Therefore the servant of God ought always to be in a good Spirit.” - St Philip Neri
+wherefore the servant of God ought always to be in good spirits.” -- St. Philip Neri

 Dear members of St Philip Neri Catholic Church: